Orange Alert

 Research and Teaching Interests

-Several ongoing projects involve: (1) identifying multilevel (e.g., individual, social, structural) determinants of sexual and gender identity disparities in alcohol misuse and poor mental health; (2) guiding evidence-based intervention development, delivery, and implementation to ameliorate alcohol misuse and mental health comorbidities among trauma-exposed SGM people; and (3) determining help-seeking barriers and facilitators among trauma-exposed SGM populations living in high-stigma and low-resource settings, including Central New York.
+Several ongoing projects involve: (1) identifying multilevel (e.g., individual, interpersonal, structural) determinants of sexual and gender identity disparities in alcohol misuse and poor mental health; (2) guiding evidence-based intervention development, delivery, and implementation to ameliorate hazardous drinking and mental health comorbidities among trauma-exposed SGM people; and (3) determining help-seeking barriers and facilitators among trauma-exposed SGM populations living in high-stigma and low-resource settings, including Central New York.

 Undergraduate and graduate students interested in learning more about this work or joining my research team are encouraged to contact me at jrscheer@syr.edu.